hirzi/LSD/README.md

    where we sample according a coverage distribution fitted to the empirical coverage distribution, whose moments are described here in covDist_moments.txt.
 Elaborate…

-Steps a) and b), that is the generation of simulated summary statisticss, can be embedded and performed efficiently under ABCtoolbox.
+Steps a) and b), that is the generation of simulated summary statistics, can be embedded and performed efficiently under ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
 Provide example.

 #  ii) Calculating observed summary statistics
 To calculate observed summary statistics, we supply the command with a text file containing a list of mpileup files.